 In the eighteenth century, the fourteen crafts established their order of precedence.
 The Incorporation of Hammermen were awarded the premier position in 1777 by the Court of Session.

-During the Nineteenth Century, the traditional origins of the Hammermen led to its being associated with the Engineering and Shipbuilding Industries of the West of Scotland and almost all of the families associated with those industries (Colville, Connell, Lithgow, Scott, Stephen and Yarrow and many others) are associated through generations with the Craft.
-The Incorporation’s Crest is a hammer surmounted by a crown and its motto is “By Hammer in Hand, All Arts do Stand”.
+In the nineteenth century, the traditional origins of the Hammermen led to it being associated with the engineering and shipbuilding industries of the West of Scotland.
 The reforms to Civic Government and the freeing of commerce in the Nineteenth Century reduced the importance of the Craft Associations in Glasgow as elsewhere, but the Incorporations have continued to exist as charitable and public bodies.

 Today, the Hammermen of Glasgow remains one of the 14 crafts of Glasgow and acts as an independent charity, providing financial assistance to their chosen areas of interest.
 Men and women of the hammer embrace every aspect of modern engineering in all its disciplines.
 Many other trades and professions are represented.

 The Incorporation today has a membership of over 1000 and during its 450-year history there have been many famous people connected with it, including Kings, Princes, a Princess and Prime Ministers.
 From the 16th to the early 19th centuries, the majority of members were metalworkers – men who worked with a hammer to fashion their products.
 However, more recently membership has widened to include industrialists, entrepreneurs, and others for whom the Incorporation with all its traditions has provided encouragement in furthering the trade and commerce of the City of Glasgow.